 Workgroup participants thanked National Grid for the model it has created for 0678.
 This 0678 sensitivity tool allows Users to reproduce prices using the data given.

-Workgroup participants highlighted that any modification implemented would require development and publication of a suitable model for generation of final prices.
+Workgroup participants highlighted that any Modification implemented would require development and publication of a suitable model for generation of final prices.
 Some Workgroup participants representing DN Users noted that the accuracy of this final model is critical.
 See Workgroup’s comments on Quality Assurance and accuracy section ABC.

 0678 and 0678F compliance with Article 7 25 and 26 February 2019